sagemath/sage-archive-2023-02-01/src/doc/en/reference/interfaces.rst

     There is overhead associated with each call to one of these systems.
 For example, computing ``2+2`` thousands of times using the GAP interface will be slower than doing it directly in Sage.
-In contrast, the C-library interfaces of Chapter :ref:`ch:libraries` incur less overhead.
+In contrast, the C-library interfaces of :ref:`ch:libraries` incur less overhead.

 In addition to the commands described for each of the interfaces